 The FDA says that, for most adults, up to 400 milligrams of caffeine per day (about four cups of coffee) is safe.
 If you’re staying up all night, spread that out.

 “You want to aim for 100 to 200 milligrams of caffeine, or a cup or two,” Melton says.
 Have your coffee with a snack to allow a slower release of caffeine into your system.

 The key is to not OD on caffeine.
 “Often when you’re pulling an all-nighter, you need to concentrate,” Melton says.
 “More than two cups of coffee, and you might get jittery and your focus will decrease.”

-After three or four hours, Melton says it’s OK to have another one to two cups of java.
+After 3 or 4 hours, Melton says it’s okay to have another one to two cups of java.
 “Just know that it won’t work as well because you’re even more tired at that point,” Melton says.

 And once you’re done with coffee, start chugging H2O.
 “When you’re hydrated you can concentrate better and every part of your system just works better,” Melton says.

 Several studies have shown chewing gum can increase alertness, improve intellectual performance, and even enhance productivity.

 “Take short breaks every 45 minutes or so to walk around,” Paruthi says.
 If you’re drinking lots of water, as Melton suggests, it should be easy to build in a bathroom break about every hour.

 Paruthi also says you should give your eyes a break occasionally to help stay alert.
 “If you’re on your computer screen, try looking up at a point in the distance to relax your eye muscles every now and then.”